Pulse - Chapter 8 - Transit

 The fact that he was still operational was proof enough that he hadn't failed in his duties even once, but the open world was an entirely new ball game for Flyboy.
 The Sentient run SCELECs were unpredictable environments rife with random events and undesirable surprises and all they had for support was the Voice guiding Kalen on occasion as it saw fit.

 Adding to the stress, on this particular mission, Flyboy had to stay low during transit which made his job even more difficult and painstaking.
 Fly too high, above the crumbling rooftops and he'd give the game away, alerting the nearest Slaver patrol.
-Stay low and he lost his unique bird's eye view of the surroundings.
+Stay low and he'd lose his unique bird's eye view of the surroundings.

 High or low, outside the safezones, Flyboy's advanced technology also made him a particularly valuable target for scavengers.
 Up in the sky or carelessly rounding a corner, he was easy pickings for the Skreevers.
 A single jolt-bolt from one of their crossbows and he'd drop to the ground like a crate full of breeze blocks.